cppalliance/django-mailman3/README.rst

   Mailmanclient request hooks to be added using a new ``@mailmanclient_request_hook`` decorator.
 * Scrubber now removes null bytes from the scrubbed message body.
+* Update the Display Name of a user and it's associated addresses in Mailman when the display name is updated in Django.

 1.3.5 (2021-01-15)
 ------------------